scottmuc/dns-zone-blocklist/README.template.md

 Custom entries can be added to the custom.blacklist.json file in the root of this project before building.

-### Whitelist
+### Allowlist

-Any domains you wish to exclude from the blacklist can be added to the custom.whitelist.json file in the root of this project before building.
+Any domains you wish to exclude from the blacklist can be added to the custom.allowlist.json file in the root of this project before building.